Watch Stories

 Special forces, elite police units and maritime professionals

-Over the years, the WRX has equipped or accompanied various French and foreign units, as well as professional divers, skippers and operators facing strong operational constraints.
-This use by action professionals gives the WRX an image very different from that of purely lifestyle diving watches.
+Over the years, different versions of the WRX have been developed, used or associated with French and foreign units, as well as professional divers, skippers and operators facing demanding operational constraints.
+These uses give the WRX a legitimacy very different from that of diving watches based solely on a lifestyle-inspired image.

 Thomas Pesquet, CNES and the space series